-CAREER SERVICES CENTER
+CAREER CENTER

-The Career Services Center provides career planning and employment assistance to all students, staff and community members.
-The Center provides assistance in the areas of career assessment, career exploration, goal setting, decision-making, labor market information, and the education and training required.
-Information regarding various careers is available in the Center's library, through workshops, career fairs and individual appointments with professional staff.
-Career assessment tests are available to help students explore their interests. skills, work values and personality type as an aid in making career decisions.
-A career library is available, as well as computerized occupational information which contains information on local, state and national trends, salaries and skills for various jobs.
-Internet access is also available.
+The Career Center provides services to all students, staff, faculty and community members.
+The Center assists in the areas of career and employment development through career exploration, career assessment, goal setting labor market information.
+Information regarding various careers is available through the Center's printed and electronic resources, workshops, career fairs, and individual appointments.
+Career assessment tests are available to help students explore their interests, skills, work values, and personality type as an aid in making career decisions.
+The Center offers computerized occupational information on local, state, and national trends, salaries, and skills for various jobs.
+The Career Center assists students with employment skills such as developing resumes, interviewing, and job search skills.
+Jobs are posted on the Center's online job board, College Central Network.
+A computer lab with internet access is available for career research, job search, and resume/cover letter writing.
+The Career Center is located in Building I -223.